douglasgreen/outlines/computing/software_architecture/software_architecture.md

     -   Profiling Tools: These are used to analyze a system and identify bottlenecks or areas for improvement.
 In software, tools like profilers can measure where most of the computing time or memory is being used.
 In building architecture, thermal cameras might be used to identify heat loss areas.
     -   Monitoring Tools: These tools continuously track the performance of a system.
 In IT, this might include network monitoring tools or application performance management (APM) software.
 In building architecture, it could involve systems that monitor energy consumption or indoor air quality.

 In summary, performance optimization in architecture involves setting clear metrics and goals, employing various techniques specific to the domain to improve those metrics, and using profiling and monitoring tools to identify areas for improvement and track progress.
-Each of these components plays a crucial role in ensuring that a system, whether it\'s a software application, hardware setup, or a building, operates at its best.
+Each of these components plays a crucial role in ensuring that a system, whether it's a software application, hardware setup, or a building, operates at its best.

 ## Cloud-Native Architectures

 Cloud-native architectures represent a modern approach to building and running applications that fully exploit the advantages of cloud computing.
-Let\'s delve into the key topics:
+Let's delve into the key topics:

 #### Understanding Cloud-Native Principles